bisratberhanu/breast_cancer_classifier/README.md

 ### Data Exploration
 Some stats on the dataset are as follows.
 0 means non-diabetic, and 1 means diabetic.

-The python code used to generate these stats is given at
+The python code used to generate these stats is given at `evaluation_graph.py` in predictor folder

 ```
 Feature: Pregnancies